Tattoo Friendly Onsen! 100 Hot Springs In Beppu, Japan

 For Shounin-Yu, its name originated from a Buddhist priest named Ippen Shounin and so their stamp is of a monk.

 Beware!
 I, who’ve fallen in deep when it comes to Onsen-Do, started out with the light feeling and mentality that it was just “because I live in Beppu” but I ended up getting caught up in the charm of collecting stamps and fell in love with hot springs.
 That said, while going to all the different hot springs, I ended up thinking I might as well try and enjoy learning more about hot springs.
-It’s the same when it comes to going to art museums; It’s way more fun to have knowledge and explanations than going in with nothing.
-And, I started thinking hot springs were too interesting, coming to the point where I started liking being conscious of the hot spring types and their effects.
-Even if you also start at the lowest rank, you’ll quickly become a prisoner to hot springs and you might even end up considering immigrating to Beppu!!
-I’ve still got more stamps remaining before I can become a master but I’m going to continue striving for it while enjoying each stamp and hot spring one by one.
+It’s the same when it comes to going to art museums; it’s way more fun to have knowledge and explanations than going in with nothing.
+And I started thinking hot springs were so interesting, coming to the point where I started liking being conscious of the hot spring types and their effects.
+Even if you also start at the lowest rank, you’ll quickly become a prisoner of hot springs and you might even end up considering immigrating to Beppu!!
+I’ve still got more stamps remaining before I can become a master, but I’m going to continue striving for it while enjoying each stamp and hot spring one by one.

 I’d like for people who want to know more about hot springs like me to try reading as many of Enjoy Onsen’s articles as possible.
 It’ll be way more fun than if you went without knowing anything!
 But first, people who want to pick out hot springs suited to them should try taking the travel assessment!
 You’ll be able to picture your trip in Beppu.

 If you answer some easy questions, the information of Onsens that suit

 you the most will be sent by an email.